JosephYostos/Compliance-workshop/01-connect-cluster/assignment.md

 difficulty: basic
 timelimit: 12000
 ---
-Create Calico Cloud trial account and login
+Signup and log into your Calico Cloud account.
+Note: Use same email address from instruqt signup for Calicocloud signup
 ===============

-Use the calico cloud tab to sign up for a 14 day trial account :
+Use the Calico Cloud tab to get your environment :

 <img src="https://github.com/JosephYostos/kubeadm-installation/blob/main/login.png?raw=true" alt="login" width="100%"/>

-Once you activate your account with your email, login to calico cloud using the same tab
+Once you activated your Calico Cloud account with your email, login to Calico Cloud using the same tab

 Install calico cloud
 ===============